Practice 03 · Digital Products & Platforms

 - What does a digital product studio do?

 - A digital product studio designs and builds production software with the speed of a studio and the discipline of a product team.
-Morvion covers the full surface: research, information architecture, design, full-stack engineering, and post-launch operations.
-One team, one engagement, one shipped product.
+At Morvion, one team of three covers the full surface: research, information architecture, design, full-stack engineering, and post-launch operations.
+You brief us once and get one shipped product.

 - How long does a SaaS platform build take?

-- First production slice inside 4 weeks.
-MVP-grade launch inside 8–12 weeks.
-Production-grade launch inside 12–20 weeks depending on scope.
+- You see the first production slice inside 4 weeks.
+MVP-grade launch lands inside 8 to 12 weeks, production-grade launch inside 12 to 20 weeks depending on scope.
 Most engagements have something shippable every two weeks.
 Pricing is fixed per phase.

 - What technology stack do you use?